andrew/nesbitt.io/_posts/2026-05-22-dependency-pruning.md

 ### Rust

-Cargo doesn't have anything built in but the third-party options are good. [cargo-machete](https://github.com/bnjbvr/cargo-machete) does a fast text-level scan for crate references without compiling anything, which makes it cheap enough to run in CI on every push at the cost of occasional false positives on macros and re-exports. [cargo-shear](https://github.com/Boshen/cargo-shear) parses with `syn` for a more accurate read while still avoiding a full build. [cargo-udeps](https://github.com/est31/cargo-udeps) goes the other way and actually compiles the project to see which crates get linked, which is the most precise approach but needs nightly Rust and takes as long as a build.
+Cargo doesn't have anything built in but the third-party options are good. [cargo-machete](https://github.com/bnjbvr/cargo-machete) does a fast text-level scan for crate references without compiling anything, which makes it cheap enough to run in CI on every push at the cost of occasional false positives on macros and re-exports. [cargo-shear](https://github.com/Boshen/cargo-shear) parses the source properly for a more accurate read while still avoiding a full build. [cargo-udeps](https://github.com/est31/cargo-udeps) goes the other way and actually compiles the project to see which crates get linked, which is the most precise approach but needs nightly Rust and takes as long as a build.
 I'd run machete in CI and one of the others occasionally by hand.

 ### Go